Disgraced politicians on ANC poll list

 The power struggle between Rasool and Skwatsha eventually contributed to many ANC members joining Cope, and the ANC losing the province to the DA.

-Ramatlakane was No 121 on the ANC’s list yesterday and Killian 126, while Brown and Skwatsha were listed 76 and 95 respectively.
+Ramatlakane was No 121 on the ANC’s list on Tuesday and Killian 126, while Brown and Skwatsha were listed 76 and 95 respectively.

 Koornhof was a National Party MP in 1987 and later joined the DA before he quit politics in 2004.
 Four years later he emerged again to join Cope.
-He was No 129 on the ANC list yesterday.
+He was No 129 on the ANC list on Tuesday.

 AU commission chairwoman Nkosazana Dlamini Zuma was moved from No 17 to 150 because the party wants her to complete her term.